fastify/fastify-cookie/README.md

 })
 ```

-Plugin will **always** use the first key to sign cookies.
-But to unsign, it will iterate over the supplied array to see if any of the available keys could decode the given signed cookie.
-This ensures that any old signed cookies are still valid after rotation.
+The plugin will **always** use the first key (`key1`) to sign cookies.
+When parsing incoming cookies, it will iterate over the supplied array to see if any of the available keys are able to decode the given signed cookie.
+This ensures that any old signed cookies are still valid.

 Note:
 - Key rotation is **only** achieved by redeploying the server again with the new `secret` array.
-- Iterating through all secrets is an expensive process, so you should try to keep the rotation list as small as possible.
+- Iterating through all secrets is an expensive process, it is recommended to keep the rotation list as small as possible.
+Also, old keys should be completely removed after sufficient time has passed to allow "in the wild" cookies to have been replaced.
 - Although previously signed cookies are valid even after rotation, you should make sure to resign them (simply another `setCookie`) as soon as possible to ensure that the subsequent request does not have to iterate over all keys to find the correct one.
 See example below.

 **Example:**